Max-c3/gem-linkedin-shortcuts-extension/README.md

 Chrome extension + local backend that lets you run Gem and Ashby workflows from LinkedIn profile pages using keyboard shortcuts or popup buttons.

-## What this repo contains

-- `src/`: Manifest V3 extension code (background worker, LinkedIn/Gem content scripts, popup/options UI).
-- `backend/`: Node.js HTTP backend that holds API keys and exposes fixed action routes.
-- `references/`: API reference files used by the backend implementation.

-No frontend build step is required.
-The extension is loaded unpacked in Chrome.

 ## Core capabilities

 From a LinkedIn profile page (`https://www.linkedin.com/in/...`), the extension can: